⚠️ EDITOR’S NOTE

 If you’re thinking about selling your house with Faira Free, you may want to consider using a flat-fee MLS listing service instead.
 Like Faira Free, these companies will list your home on your local MLS, marketing it to a wide pool of buyers.
 The main difference is you’ll pay a flat-fee MLS listing company an upfront fee — usually around $299-399 — whereas Faira Free costs 0.5-1% when your home sells.

 Clever is a free agent-matching service that offers big commission savings WITHOUT the hidden fees and service-quality compromises that you may experience with Faira.

 Clever pre-negotiates low rates with traditional realtors from major brokerages like RE/MAX and Keller Williams.
-With Clever, you’ll sell with a top-rated, full-service agent for a 1% listing fee — or $3,000 if your home sells for less than $350,000.
+With Clever, you’ll sell with a top-rated, full-service agent for a 1.5% listing fee.
 Eligible buyers may also receive a cash refund with Clever Cash Back.

 FAQs about Faira Real Estate

 What is Faira?